HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 ## SendFeedback.py
 Once all repos pulled using getReadyForGrading.py have been graded, this script can be run to push the feedback to all of the students.
 - Creates feedback and pushes it back to the repo as a pull request.

+# Deprecated Files
+All the files listed below are no longer being maintained but can be found in the Old Files directory.

 ## PushAllCommits.py
 Pushes all commits that exist in the active branch to all repos.